kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/5-interface-segregation-principle/_index.md

 }
 ```

-The `Order` class will implement both `ICustomerOrder` and `ISellerOrder` interfaces.
+The `Order` class still contains all the methods but it now implements both `ICustomerOrder` and `ISellerOrder` interfaces.

-Now, the customer user interface can use the `ICustomerOrder` abstraction rather than `Order` class directly.
-Likewise, seller user interface can use `ISellerOrder`
+The customer user interface can use the `ICustomerOrder` abstraction rather than `Order` class directly.
+This way, customer user interface won't see any methods that it should not use.

+Likewise, seller user interface can use `ISellerOrder` and it won't see any methods that it should not use.

 ### References